awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 SELECT text FROM table(rdsadmin.rds_file_util.read_text_file('BDUMP','dbtask-1546988886389-2444.log'));
 ```

-## Removing the Amazon S3 Integration Option<a name="oracle-s3-integration.removing"></a>
+## Removing the Amazon S3 integration option<a name="oracle-s3-integration.removing"></a>

 You can remove Amazon S3 integration option from a DB instance\.

 To remove the Amazon S3 integration option from a DB instance, do one of the following:
 + To remove the Amazon S3 integration option from multiple DB instances, remove the `S3_INTEGRATION` option from the option group to which the DB instances belong\.
 This change affects all DB instances that use the option group\.
-For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
+For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + To remove the Amazon S3 integration option from a single DB instance, modify the DB instance and specify a different option group that doesn't include the `S3_INTEGRATION` option\.
 You can specify the default \(empty\) option group or a different custom option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.